 - Researchers found that marijuana users were almost twice as likely to develop stress cardiomyopathy compared to non-users in a Nationwide Inpatient Sample of 33,343 people in the United States with stress cardiomyopathy between 2003 and 2011.
 Marijuana users were more likely to have a history of depression, psychosis, anxiety, alcohol use, tobacco use, and multiple substance use.

-This national study compared 570,000 patients ages 15-54 who were admitted to the hospital between 2010-2014 for a primary diagnosis of arrhythmia (irregular heart rate).
+- This national study compared 570,000 patients ages 15-54 who were admitted to the hospital between 2010-2014 for a primary diagnosis of arrythmia (irregular heart rate).
 These patients were compared to 67,662,082 patients who did not have arrythmia in the hospital.
-Cannabis use disorder was associated with a 47%-52% increased likelihood of arrhythmia hospitalizations in the younger population.
-The risk of association was controlled for confounders including other substances.
+Cannabis use disorder was associated with a 47%-52% increased likelihood of arrhythmia hospitalizations in the younger population and the risk of association was controlled for confounders including other substances.
 Atrial fibrillation was the most prevalent arrhythmia raising concerns for stroke and other embolic events.

 Patel RS, Gonzalez MD, Ajibawo T, Baweja R. Cannabis use disorder and increased risk of arrhythmia-related hospitalization in young adults.
 Am J Addict.
 2021 Aug 25. doi: 10.1111/ajad.13215.
 Epub ahead of print.
 PMID: 34432919.